cyclosproject/cyclos4-ui/README.md

 </IfModule>
 ```

 Note that it is important to set `keepalive=On` for [server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) to work.
 It is also recommented to have a timeout larger than 40 seconds, which is the time Cyclos keeps open event stream connections.
 Also note the `ProxyPassReverseCookiePath` directive.
-If you happen to have problems logging in while using a proxy is because the cookie path, sent by the backend Tomcat does not match the front-end path visible to users.
+If you happen to have problems logging in while using a proxy is because the cookie path, sent by the backend Tomcat does not match the frontend path visible to users.

 For other HTTP servers, please, consult their documentation on how to achieve the same result.